gladcolor/hourly_population/Readme.md

-This is the repository for the study of "Nationwide Hourly Population Mapping at the Neighborhood Scale in the United States Using Anchor-Calibrated Smartphone Mobility Data".
-More details will be released after the acception of the paper.
+This is the repository for the study of "Nationwide Hourly Population Estimating at the Neighborhood Scale in the United States Using Stable-Attendance Anchor  Calibration".
+More details will be released after the acception of the paper (Thanks for the research team: Huan Ning, Zhenlong Li, Manzhu Yu, Xiao Huang, Shiyan Zhang, Shan Qiao).

 Please contact the research team for any questions.